SargamS/Pop_Flix/README.md

 | `/{media_type}/{id}` | Full metadata for a selected/hero title |
 | `/{media_type}/{id}/recommendations`, `/{media_type}/{id}/similar` | "You may also like" row (falls back to `similar` if `recommendations` is empty) |
 | `/{media_type}/popular`, `/{media_type}/top_rated` | Title pool for spelling-suggestion matching |

-## Known Limitations

-- **API key is hardcoded** — must be moved to env vars/secrets before public deployment.
-- **No persistence** — the watchlist and all session state reset when the browser session ends; there's no database or file storage.
-- **Spelling suggestions are pool-limited** — only titles in `popular`/`top_rated` are matchable.
-- **No pagination** — search results are capped at 8, Now Playing at 12, with no "load more."
-- **Single-user session model** — nothing is shared between users; deploying for multiple concurrent users means multiple independent watchlists, not a shared one.

-## Roadmap

-- [ ] Move TMDB API key to environment variables / Streamlit secrets
-- [ ] Persist the watchlist (SQLite, file, or Streamlit's key-value storage) across sessions
-- [ ] Add pagination for search results and the Now Playing grid
-- [ ] Expand the spelling-suggestion pool with genre-based or trending titles
-- [ ] Add loading skeletons instead of blank gaps during `st.spinner` calls
-- [ ] Extract TMDB calls and UI builders into separate modules as the app grows

-## License

-Add your preferred license here (e.g. MIT).